 If your profile is full of typos, then no employer would prefer you to manage their work operations.
 Make sure to avoid all mistakes typo mistakes especially of similar words by using the review option.

-For instance, you can use review option to figure out all grammar, spelling and typos mistakes that are affecting the impression of your profile.
+For instance, you can use a review option to figure out all grammar, spelling, and typos mistakes that are affecting the impression of your profile.

 So, ensure to use a reliable spell checker that will easily highlight misspellings double your chances of success on through LinkedIn platform.

 2. Fake or No Picture In Your Profile